Milwaukee area drying out after weekend rain causes record flooding on multiple rivers

 MILWAUKEE (AP) — The Milwaukee area began drying out Monday after weekend rain hit unofficial state records of more than 14 inches (36 centimeters) in less than 24 hours, leading multiple rivers to flood at record-high levels, washing out vehicles, flooding basements and cutting power to thousands of homes.

 No fatalities had been reported as of Monday morning from the storms that began Saturday night and stretched into Sunday.
 Road closures were more isolated Monday as flood warnings continued in Milwaukee, Waukesha and Ozaukee counties.
-About 3,000 homes in the area remained without power as of Monday morning.
+About 2,000 homes in the area remained without power as of Monday afternoon.

-Tom Groppi told WISN-TV that the basement of his Milwaukee home never flooded in more than 50 years, but he had 3 feet (about 91 centimeters) of water in it this weekend.
+Rob Sieracki lives across the street from a dog park in Milwaukee that he said was completely under water.
+One car was submerged in it, something Sieracki said he didn't realize until he saw a photo the next day.

-“What are you going to do?” he said with a laugh.
-“I’ve been lucky.”
+About two feet (61 centimeters) of water came up the front of his house, built in 1890, resulting in several inches of flooding in his basement.
+He also lost power for 15 hours.

 The city of Milwaukee was still assessing the extent of the damage Monday as flood waters were receding, said the city’s public works director, Jerrel Kruschke.